 The presence of Turks in the Buyid troops led to drastic conflicts between two ethnic groups of Dialamis and Turkish ghulams.
 The rivalry of the Dailami and Turkish elements of the Bilyid forces sometimes emerged out of religious attitudes challenged the solidarity and unity of the Buyid dynasty.
 Even the Buyid Amirs’ policy of bringing the two opposing ethnic elements together and of linking them both with his own family could not remove the disputes among two elements of Dailami and Turks.

-The Diwan al-Caish was presided over by the 'Arid al-Caish, who was concerned with the recruitment of soldiers, their recording in the registers (card'id), their state of equipment, and military preparedness, and the disbursement of their pay.
+The Diwan al-Caish was presided over by the 'Arid al-Caish, who dealt with the recruitment of soldiers, their recording in the registers (card'id), their state of equipment, and military preparedness, and the disbursement of their pay.
 At the peak of the dynasty's fortunes, under 'Adud ad-Daula and later under Bahd' ad-Daula, there were two separate 'Arids, one for the Dailamis and one for the Turks, Kurds and Arabs (Bosworth, p.
 162).
 Besides iqta, the Buyids Amir paid their troops cash grants.
-However, as Bosworth specifies the persistent attempts of the Buyid Amirs to satisfy their envious troops and unify the rival ethnic elements of Dailami and Turkish ghulam failed and ultimately led to the decline of the Buyids.
+However, as Bosworth specifies, the persistent attempts of the Buyid Amirs to satisfy their envious troops and unify the rival ethnic elements of Dailami and Turkish ghulam failed and ultimately led to the decline of the Buyids.

 C.E.
 Bosworth, “Military Organization under the Buyids of Persia and Iraq”, Oriens, Vol. 18/19 (1965/1966), pp. 143-167.